Kangr1s/Microsoft-Activation-Scripts/README.md

 <hr>

-## How to Activate Windows / Office?
+## How to Activate Windows / Office? b

 ### Method 1 - PowerShell (Windows 8 and later) ❤️